tiagomanunes/tiagomanunes.github.io/_writeups/escapetwo.md

 ---

 ## To be revealed
-The Administrator box and this one should swap difficulty rankings...
+The Administrator box and this one should swap difficulty ratings...

 ... but this machine is still active, come back later!